engrhamzaaliimran/NodeMCU_AWSIoTCore/README.md

 ```sh
 $ openssl  x590 -in InputFileName.pem –out OutputFileName.der -outform DER
 ```
-Window users can use Ubuntu App from Microsoft Store for this.
+Windows users can use the Ubuntu App from Microsoft Store for this.
 OpenSSL can be installed by running
 ```sh
 apt install openssl
 ```
 ## ESP8266 FileSystem Uploader
 To flash DER files, we need a to install plug-in named "ESP8266 FileSystem Uploader" to Arduino IDE.
-Following is the link to repository https://github.com/esp8266/arduino-esp8266fs-plugin
+Following is the link to the repository

+https://github.com/esp8266/arduino-esp8266fs-plugin

 Clone the above repository.
-Create a folder at sketchbook location of IDE and name it tools.
+Create a folder at the sketchbook location of IDE and name it "tools".
 You can find the path at Preferences submenu is inside File Menu.
 As shown below
 ![LocationSketch](images/sketchbookLocation.png)
 Restart the Arduino IDE.
-Connect your NodeMCU with computer and select the COM port on Arduino IDE.
+Connect your NodeMCU with the computer and select the COM port on Arduino IDE.
 Click on "ESP8266 Sketch Data Upload" inside the Tools Menu in Arduino IDE.
 As shown below.

 ![Upload](images/Upload.png)

 It will start uploading certificates to NodeMCU.
-This may take upto 2 Minutes.
+This may take up to 2 Minutes.
 ## NodeMCU AWS Subsciption Code
 The file filed containing the code is named as "NodeMCU_subs_shadow.ino.ino".
-You need to make few changes in it according to your setup.
+You need to make a few changes in it according to your setup.
 Following are the changes needed

 - const char* AWS_endpoint = "XXXXXXX.amazonaws.com"; Update it to your own address here
 - client.subscribe("$aws/things/RPI3/shadow/update"); Update it to your own custom topic